Protect Your Floors This Spring

 Eventually, dirt, oil, and grime build up and aren’t completely removed by a weekly dust mopping.
 For an extensive list of proper cleaning techniques for each flooring finish, check out this great list from Today.com

-Keep in mind that too much water is a wood floor’s worst enemy, so don’t use a soaking wet mop, use a damp mop instead and wipe away excess liquid.
+Keep in mind that too much water is a wood floor’s worst enemy, so do not use a soaking wet mop.
+Use a damp mop instead and wipe away excess liquid.
+If moisture has already caused warping or buckling, understanding hardwood moisture problems can help you identify the root cause before it gets worse.
 For occasional deep cleaning, use a wood-cleaning solution diluted according to the label instructions, and avoid using straight ammonia, alkaline products or abrasive cleaners, as they can dull or scratch the finish on certain floors.

 Removing Marks